CHI 2022 is structured as a Hybrid-Onsite full conference from April 30–May 5 in New Orleans, LA.

 - Explorations of novel methods through which to present HCI research – both in the submission and through the conference presentation

-An alt.chi submission must be submitted via the PCS Submission System: https://new.precisionconference.com/.
-The alt.chi submission must include an Extended Abstract and may also include a 5-minute video figure.
+An alt.chi submission must be submitted via the PCS Submission System.
+The alt.chi submission must include a paper and may also include a 5-minute video figure.

 Submissions should consist of 8-12-page papers in ACM Master Article Submission Templates (single column; excluding references), with an abstract of fewer than 140 words.
-Note that we eliminate the old CHI extended abstract format (landscape) and now use the full paper format for extended abstracts.
 Although deviation from the format may be required for some submissions, please ensure the first page and references follow the strict template requirements.
-If you want to do something unusual or are unsure, check with us first at firstname.lastname@example.org.
+If you want to do something unusual or are unsure, check with us first at email@example.com.
 Submissions should not be accepted or under review anywhere else while in submission.